 Screen Printed and Film Electrodes

-Three properties make electrochemical detection very interesting for analysis in everyday life, especially point-of-care measurements.
+Screen-printed and Film Electrodes make electrochemical detection very interesting for analysis in everyday life, especially point-of-care measurements.
 The measuring devices as well as electrodes can be miniaturized, making them portable.
 The results are quantitative and, when produced in large quantities, electronics get very cheap.

 However, a product made for usage by people who have no electrochemical education must do away with all the demanding preparation and cleaning steps involved in reusing an electrode.
 This is why in recent years disposable test sensors have become increasingly important.
 A gold disc in a Teflon coat is too expensive for a disposable sensor.
 Another group of electrodes is more suitable for this objective.